caseyg/awesome/TOPICS.md

 *   [danielmiessler/fabric](https://github.com/danielmiessler/fabric) - fabric is an open-source framework for augmenting humans using AI.
 It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.

-*   [agno-agi/agno](https://github.com/agno-agi/agno) - Agno is a lightweight library for building Multimodal Agents.
+*   [agno-agi/agno](https://github.com/agno-agi/agno) - A lightweight library for building Multimodal Agents.
 Use it to give LLMs superpowers like memory, knowledge, tools and reasoning.

-*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - Your friendliest open source AI automation tool ✨ Workflow automation tool 200+ integration / Enterprise automation tool / Zapier Alternative

 *   [elie222/inbox-zero](https://github.com/elie222/inbox-zero) - Open source email app to reach inbox zero fast.